-Colorado Early Colleges is Excited to Announce the Availability of Fully-Online Learning Programs for Full-Time Students Grades 6-12!
+Colorado Early Colleges is Excited to Offer Fully-Online Learning for ALL Colorado Students Grades 6-12!

-Our CEC Online Programs are fully-online offerings for students in grades 6 -12 that aim to deliver the same great support and skill-based programming our on-campus students experience in our middle school and high school campuses.
+CECOLC is a fully-online offering for students in grades 6-12 with the same great support and skill-based programming our on-campus students experience in our middle school and high school campuses.

 ATTENTION CURRENT CEC FAMILIES & STUDENTS!

-Interested in fully-online learning for the upcoming 2021-22 school year?
+Interested in fully-online learning for the 2023-24 school year?
 For our:

 CURRENT CEC MIDDLE SCHOOL STUDENTS